stonepros/stone/doc/dev/vstart-ganesha.rst

 ==============================
-NFS CephFS-RGW Developer Guide
+NFS StoneFS-RGW Developer Guide
 ==============================

-CephFS exports are supported since Octopus and RGW exports are supported since Quincy.
+StoneFS exports are supported since Octopus and RGW exports are supported since Quincy.

-Configuring NFS Ganesha to export CephFS with vstart
+Configuring NFS Ganesha to export StoneFS with vstart
 ====================================================

 1) Using ``cephadm``